 Amityville II: The Possession is infamous for its scenes of domestic abuse, the kind that have grown even more disturbing in the ensuing years.
 Corporal punishment may have been alive and well in some quarters back in 1982, but there’s just no place for it in today’s world, the film becoming a stark reminder of a more barbaric mentality.
 Burt Young’s curmudgeon patriarch, Anthony, is the primary culprit, and no one is out of bounds it seems.
 He smacks his wife around with the reckless abandon of a caveman with a rather severe toothache.
 His eldest boy has the cynical tongue of someone who’s suffered his fair share of thrashings, and when the unseen evil paints satanic emblems on the bedroom wall of Anthony’s youngest, poppa is quick to reach for the belt.

 The scene that everyone most remembers sees a mutated Sonny stalking his family through the Amityville house with his father’s rifle, one that, to this very day, is still utterly devastating.
-Don’t expect too much subtlety here.
+Again, don’t expect too much subtlety.
 This was the scene that most resonated with me as a kid, and it’s no wonder.
-Mom and pops are taken out with such depleting effrontery that it sucks the life right out of you, and though it stops short of showing the two youngest kids being murdered, you see Jan’s twitching feet as she passes, which in itself seems like overkill.
+Mom and pops are taken out with such depleting effrontery it sucks the life right out of you, and though it stops short of showing the two youngest kids being murdered, you see Jan’s twitching feet as she passes, which in itself seems like overkill.

 Infant Mark’s slaughter is even more jarring.
 The character is zoomed out of shot before the trigger is pulled but the lurking Sonny, all harsh shadows and gleaming malevolence, shoots him at point-blank range in the back.
 Next it’s the previously molested Patricia’s turn.
 Father Adamsky, having seen the events in a premonitory dream, even unzips a body bag to perform the last rights as the family are unceremoniously shipped off to the morgue.
 Not the father’s, the mother’s or even the teenager’s, but the youngest girl’s.
 Did we really need the image of a preteen’s lifeless corpse staring back at us?
 The moment left me with a seriously cold shudder.